Certified Professional Compliance Officer - CPCO™ Certification exam

 - How ACA will affect medical practices

-- Other laws and regulations including HIPAA, Emergency Medical Treatment and Labor Act (EMTALA), and Clinical Laboratory Improvement Amendment (CLIA)
+- Other laws and regulations including HIPAA, Emergency Medical Treatment and Labor Act (EMTALA), Occupational Safety and Health Administration (OSHA), and Clinical Laboratory Improvement Amendment (CLIA)

 - Handling investigations, including self-disclosure protocols

 - Requirements under Corporate Integrity Agreements (CIAs) and Certificate of Compliance Agreements (CCAs)

 - Current investigative activities, such as Recovery Audit Contractors (RACs), Zone Program Integrity Contractors (ZPICs), Medicaid fraud control units (MFCUs)

 - Various risk areas including items such as gifts/gratuities, conflicts of interest, use of advance beneficiary notices, teaching physicians’ guidelines, and incident-to services